kitschpatrol/pagecrypt/README.md

+This fork includes some minor changes specific to [frontiernerds.com](https://frontiernerds.com).

+---

 # 🔐 PageCrypt - Password Protected Single Page Applications and HTML files

 > Easily add client-side password-protection to your Single Page Applications and HTML files.